 The principles of the circular economy also inspire our Group and are applied to all of our business lines, in particular, Enel X, which specializes in advanced energy services and products.
 Now the company’s circular approach, activities and solutions have provided the basis for the Circular Economy Factbook 2020.
-It is a truly unique document that includes all of the initiatives, projects and innovations through which Enel X acts as an accelerator and enabler of circularity.
+It is a truly unique document that includes all of the initiatives, projects and innovations through which Enel X acts as an accelerator and enabler of circularity, as well as Reference choice for customers.
 This is not only within the organization, but also for strategic partners and clients (businesses and public administrative bodies).
 That’s in addition to being a promoter of the culture of circularity in society as a whole.

 The circularity score

 Enel X’s challenge for circularity, as described in the Factbook, starts with the Circular Economy Boosting Program, a wide-ranging approach that begins by assessing the circularity level of solutions analyzed and then identifies the best strategies to increase and improve it.
 The program assigns a Circularity Score, a percentage based on the methodology of Enel’s CirculAbility® Model.